information-sharing-networks/.github/glossary.md

 **Context**

-Events happen in endless different domains and are typically trapped in a system or silo or happen in the physical world.
+Events happen in endless different domains and are generated or captured in a system or happen in the physical world.
 There are then many options to capture them digitally, or to represent and transmit them to potentially interested Event Consumers.
+Events provide a useful mechanism for auditing and permit useful architecture designs raising the level of abstraction and increasing the possibility of a shared understanding of how a system works without intimate knowledge of internal design.

 ---
 ### Event Consumer